 - The primary role of the doctor as the teacher

 Naturopathic medicine is for people of all ages and health histories who want to take their health into their own hands.
 NDs are primary health care providers and are qualified to see and treat everyone.

 From 1925 until 2015, Ontario’s Naturopathic Doctors (NDs) were regulated under the Drugless Practitioners Act.
 Naturopathic medicine got its own piece of legislation in 2015.
 On July 1st of that year, the Naturopathy Act 2007 was proclaimed and NDs became regulated under the Regulated Health Professions Act.
 Naturopathic Doctors are regulated by the College of Naturopaths of Ontario (CONO), an arm’s length body of the government of Ontario with an independent Registrar and Council.

-Every licensed and registered ND has at least 7 years of post-secondary education, has graduated from an accredited Naturopathic College, has completed a multi-step, licensing exam process and maintains good standing by frequently performing continuing education credits.
+Every licensed and registered ND has at least 7 years of post-secondary education, graduated from an accredited Naturopathic College, completed a multi-step, licensing exam process and maintains good standing by frequently performing continuing education credits.